dravinflores/smdt/documentation/swage.md

 Member variables|Description|Units
 ---|---|---
-raw_length | The measured length of the tube before it is swaged. | cm swage_length | The measured length from endplug to endplug after swaging is done. | cm clean_code | #TODO DOCUMENT ERROR AND CLEAN CODES | N/A error_code | #TODO DOCUMENT ERROR AND CLEAN CODES | N/A
+raw_length | cm | The measured length of the tube before it is swaged. swage_length | cm| The measured length from endplug to endplug after swaging is done. clean_code | N/A| #TODO DOCUMENT ERROR AND CLEAN CODES error_code | N/A| #TODO DOCUMENT ERROR AND CLEAN CODES

 Member Functions|Parameters|Return|Description
 ---|---|---|---